awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 14

-These actions grant users the ability to delete, describe, invoke, stop, and update Sagemaker resources but only if the User, System, and Project tags are included in the request.
+These actions grant users the authority to delete, describe, invoke, stop, and update Amazon SageMaker resources.
+However, this access is contingent upon the inclusion of User, System, and Project tags in the request.
+This tagging requirement ensures proper resource management, auditing, and access control.

 ```json:line-numbers
     {